Kinoma/KPR-examples/README.md

 <x-app-info id="styles.example.kinoma.marvell.com"></x-app-info>

-This example demonstrates how KPR cascades styles in the container hierarchy.
-A content inherits the characteristics of its container style when the characteristics are undefined in the content style.
-In this example, the applicationStyle defines a style for the root of the container hierarchy and nested containers build on the applicationStyle by overriding various style characteristics, including point size, alignment and color.
-Note: This example is best viewed on a tablet-sized screen or simulator.
+This example displays a vertical scrolling column of text formatted with a wide variety of styles.
+Usage of all the common text style attributes are demonstrated, including font, text style, point size, alignment, leading, color and margins.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***